bountonw/translate/th/misc/01_raw/TM63_th.md

 ## {TM 452.1}

-Let God's word be the guide and the rule of life.
+Let God’s word be the guide and the rule of life.
 Let that word, expressing His revealed commands, be obeyed.
 God summons everyone to put forth all his powers as a responsible being, to do His plainly specified will.
 If you do this, you will show it.
 Grappling with your own inherent defects of character, which are at war with spiritual advancement, is proof that you are doing your part of the work. {TM 452.1}

 ## {TM 452.2}

 Let none say a state of feeling is upon them in undue attachments, unlawful love, that they cannot break away from.
 It is a deception.
 You cherish the evil; you strengthen it.
 You love it better than you love truth, purity, righteousness.
 You do not take hold of divine help, wrenching yourselves from hurtful and dangerous associations.
 You tamely give yourselves to the working of an evil way, as though you had no free moral agency.
-Study God's word prayerfully, meet its demands firmly, resolutely, as did Joseph and Daniel.
+Study God’s word prayerfully, meet its demands firmly, resolutely, as did Joseph and Daniel.
 Lay hold upon the help God has promised you. {TM 452.2}

 ## {TM 452.3}